bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 In conformity with [the inheretence principle](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#the-inheritance-principle) one JSON file can point to only one image file at the same directory level.
 This does not allow splitting JSON files with respect to the invariance of parameters.

+***
+**>>>> TO BE DISCUSSED START**
+__
+***
+_Good practice recommendations:_

-Therefore, some of the parameters that are identical across the members of a `grouped scan collection` MAY repeat in every JSON file belonging to that group.
-To avoid such redundancy, all the constant metadata fields MAY be included only in the JSON file of the first member of a `grouped scan collection`, where member images are sorted in ascending alphabetical order.
+Some of the parameters that are identical across the members of a `grouped scan collection` MAY repeat in every JSON file belonging to that group.
+To avoid such redundancy, all the constant metadata fields MAY be included only in the JSON file of the first member of a `grouped scan collection`, where constituent images are sorted in ascending alphabetical order.
 If this convention is followed, then the remaining JSON files MAY only contain parameters that are subjected to at least one change across all the member images.
+***
+**TO BE DISCUSSED END <<<<**
+***

-* _JSON Content for `grouping suffixes`_
+**JSON Content for `grouping suffixes`:**

-**Top:** There is not a specific restriction to the amount of metadata contained by a `top` JSON file.
-However, the following metadata is highly RECOMMENDED to be included for the provenance recording of the fitting process:
+There is not an upper limit to the amount of metadata contained by the JSON files of constituent images belonging to a `grouped scan collection`.
+However, the following metadata is highly RECOMMENDED to be included to facilitate the provenance recording for the calculation of a quantitative image:

 * All the sccanner hardware parameters primarily including:
     * Manufacturer